 Your browser accesses the cookie file again when you visit the website that created the cookie file.
-The browser uses the information stored in the cookie file to help ease your navigation of the website by letting you log in automatically or remembering settings you selected during your earlier visits to the website, among many other functions.
+The browser uses the information stored in the cookie file.
+This is to help ease your navigation of the website, letting you log in automatically or remembering settings you selected during your earlier visits to the website.

 Any particular website cannot access information on your computer other than the cookie it set on your computer.
 The cookie is not executable code so it doesn't have any “life” of its own other than being used by the website that created it.
 As explained above, such use is limited to helping your browser process the information located on the website.

 Essentially this is the memory of your internet browser where you can find all your cookies stored in a format that facilitates easy retrieval by a browser.

 The information generated by the cookies about your use of our website (including your IP address) will be transmitted to and stored by Google on servers in the United States.

 Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity and providing other services relating to website activity and internet usage.

 Google may also transfer this information to third parties when required to do so by law, or where such third parties process the information on Google's behalf.

 Google undertakes not to associate your IP address with any other data held by Google.
 To opt out of being tracked by Google Analytics across all websites visit